 The concept of financial well-being encompasses both subjective and objective appraisal (Mokhtar & Husniyah, 2017), however, several studies (Joo & Grable, 2004; Kahneman and Deaton, 2010) in the past have considered only the objective indicators of financial well-being.
 The objective measures of financial well-being consider financial ratios, financial information etc (Greninger et al. 1996), while, researchers are utilizing subjective measures to understand people's perceptions and reactions to their financial situation (O'Neill et al. 2005).
 In regard to that Prawitz et al. (2006) opined that the objective measures of the financial situation are simpler to implement as the indicators under this measure are easier to access and unambiguous, although, the subjective measurements offer a depth over objective measures.
-Moreover, the subjective measures enable a researcher to look at how an individual or a family is impacted by the financial situation and also encompasses how they perceive about their financial state.
+Moreover, the subjective measures enable a researcher to look at how an individual or a familyis impacted by the financial situation and also encompasses how they perceive about their financial state.

 Geo-political tension and sluggish & lopsided growth across the nations have intensified economic hardships among the informal workers.
 Therefore, it is presumed that informal workers are having high degree of financial distress amid irregularity of work, low wages and zero security at the workplace.
 Unregulated activities which not being monitored by the state are considered informal economic activities (Routh, 2011) and labourers who are attached to it are called informal labourers.
 The structural issues in the labour market, and lack of social protections have led the informal workers in India to remain vulnerable despite her good and sustained growth story.
 Thus, it reasonably raises the question of the degree of percolation and effectiveness of economic growth of the country.
-However, in sustaining good and stable growth, the recent move of the government following the agenda 'minimum government and maximum governance' has facilitated to wide implementation of sub-contracting practices almost in all sectors.
+However, in sustaining good and stable growth, the economy after liberalization has started to implement sub-contracting practices almost in all the sectors, which has led large-scale implementation of informalization in the labour force.